Worried because your baby wakes up crying hysterically all of a sudden? Take a look at common reasons why, and more important, what to do about it.

 One of the healthiest milestones your baby will reach is separation anxiety.

-As challenging as it is for parents to deal with, separation anxiety shows that your baby is developing a sense of self apart from her environment.
+As challenging as it is for parents to deal with, separation anxiety shows that your baby is developing a sense of herself as separate from you*.
 Previously, she had thought that everything was one and the same.

 The thing is, the idea that we’re separate now instills the notion that we can leave, which can feel frightening.